Read these first:

 I got my first MRI in August and didn’t know what to expect.
 “It’s just a bunch of really loud noises, like a jackhammer,” my friend Hamburgers assured me.
 I expected a stress fracture diagnosis, and when my doctor prescribed a second MRI, I was surprised.
 Did you have trouble finding my hip the first time?
 It’s only a bigass bone.
-It took three weeks to schedule me for the second MRI.
-After that, my doctor scheduled me for a bone scan one day later.
-He must’ve known.
+It took three weeks to schedule me for the second MRI, though the bone scan was scheduled one day after that.
+My doctor must’ve known.

-What a job it must be for the bone scan technician.
-She saw my future in perfect clarity on her computer screen—a bright white spot over my left hip.
+The bone scan technician surely did: she saw my future in perfect clarity on her computer screen as a bright white spot over my left hip.
 After the bone scan I was instructed to drink two bottles of water because they had injected nuclear medicine for easier detection.
 I drank three bottles because I was scared of nuclear medicine, a minute fraction of the toxicity of chemotherapy.
 It’s all relative, isn’t it?
 A healthy person fears nuclear medicine and a cancer person fears his future amputation or cancer recurrence.
 They may be equal, just different.

-After everyone else was too much of a pussy to tell me, it came down to me and my mom at the kitchen table.
+After everyone else was too much of a coward to tell me, it came down to me and my mom at the kitchen table.
 “Benjamin…you have a tumor.”
 I understood then what the bone scan technician had already known—cancer was growing in my pelvis and I would need treatment to kill it.
-I didn’t know much about chemotherapy or radiation except that they fucked people up.
+I didn’t know much about chemotherapy or radiation except that they made people very sick, physically and in appearance.
 And I only knew that from watching Charlie Salinger receive treatment on the TV show Party of Five.

 I went to school the next day after telling only three friends.
-I had been rocked by a life-altering uppercut less than 24 hours earlier and was now walking around the halls listening to people complain about petty high school problems.
+I had been rocked by a life-altering uppercut and was now walking around the halls listening to classmates complain about petty high school problems.

-Two days later, on Sunday morning, I went to Temple to teach Hebrew.
+Two days later, on Sunday morning, I taught Hebrew at Temple.
 There was confusion regarding the teaching assignments, so I waited in the sanctuary.
-Mrs. R, the mother of a student I had just finished tutoring for his Bar-Mitzvah, sat next to me.
+Mrs. R, the mother of a student I had just finished tutoring for his Bar Mitzvah, sat next to me.
 “Tell me what you know,” she said.
 I guessed my mom had told a few people.